Donald F. Durnbaugh: Educator and church leader

 Born in 1927, Durnbaugh earned a bachelor's degree in history from Manchester College in North Manchester, Indiana, in 1949.
 Following graduation, he engaged in volunteer service in Europe through the Brethren Service Commission, working with refugees in Austria, where he later returned to direct the Brethren Service program (1953–1956).
 Durnbaugh went on to earn a master's degree in history from the University of Michigan in 1952 and a doctorate in history from the University of Pennsylvania in 1960.

 Durnbaugh taught at Juniata College in Huntingdon, Pennsylvania from 1958 until he went to Bethany Theological Seminary in 1962 to teach church history.
 In 1986, he served in the highest elected position in the Church of the Brethren as Annual Conference moderator.
 The Church of the Brethren is a Christian denomination of the Anabaptist and Pietist traditions that is committed to living out its faith peacefully, simply, and in community.

 In 1988, Durnbaugh became the J. Omar Good Distinguished Visiting Professor at Juniata and, in 1989, the Carl W. Ziegler Professor of History and Religion at Elizabethtown College in Elizabethtown, Pennsylvania.
 His many professional associations included affiliation with the Young Center for the Study of Anabaptist and Pietist Studies at Elizabethtown College and service as President of the Brethren Journal Association.

+He organized the first Brethren World Assembly in 1992.
+They met at Elizabethtown College in Pennsylvania and celebrated the 250th anniversary of the first known Brethren Annual Meeting in 1742.
+The assembly meets every five years.

+The 2023 Brethren World Assembly celebrated the 100th anniversary of the founding of the ministry in Nigeria; the assembly included nine branches of the denominations, Grace Brethren, Covenant Brethren Church, Church of the Brethren, Conservative Grace Brethren Churches International, the Dunkard Brethren Church, the Brethren Church and three different groups of the Old German Baptist Brethren.

 He was awarded an honorary doctorate by Juniata College in 2003.